EntilZha/entilzha.github.io/content/posts/2020/march/reproducible-ml.md

 ```

 With that, this is how I've been defining and running larger parameter sweeps.
-For experiment tracking, I've been using [comet.ml](https://comet.ml), but I'll discuss integrating that with `allennlp` in a future post.
+For experiment tracking, I've been using [comet.ml](https://comet.ml) with the [callback trainer](https://github.com/allenai/allennlp/blob/v0.9.0/allennlp/training/callback_trainer.py) which I'll discuss in a future post.
+Also for the future, I'd like to look into going beyond grid search by integrating with something like [allentune](https://github.com/allenai/allentune) since I'm already using `allennlp`.
+My hunch is that I can push down parameter search down to `allentune` and figure out how to integrate their [ray-based](https://github.com/ray-project/ray) parallelization with the slurm cluster UMD uses.

 Thanks for reading and hope this helps someone out there to make natural language processing or machine learning experiments more reproducible.